Stomach, Gastric, or Peptic Ulcers and Helicobacter pylori

 When we eat, glands in the lining of the stomach release hydrochloric acid, which makes the fluid inside the stomach acidic.
 This fluid is known as gastric juice and has a pH of about 2.
 The pH scale runs from 0 to 14, with the lower numbers indicating more acidic conditions.

 Stomach glands also produce a chemical called pepsinogen.
 When pepsinogen enters the gastric juice it’s converted into an enzyme called pepsin by the hydrochloric acid.
-The pepsin then begins the digestion of the proteins that have entered the stomach cavity after a meal.
+The pepsin then begins the digestion of the proteins that have entered the stomach cavity (or the lumen) after a meal.

 Completion of Digestion